3D printing has been growing in popularity over the past years and one of the types of models that 3D printers are used for the most are miniatures.

 As you can see in this image, “ABS” can oftentimes offer better detailing even before postprocessing, and this is due to the higher temperature needed for printing with ABS.

-This is the case no matter what printer you use, be it affordable or super expensive.
+This is the case for PLA no matter what printer you use, be it with an affordable or a prosumer printer.

 Post processing techniques